DoubleCouponDay/Chunkus/README.md

 Install Xmake.io so that you can build the C code in the root directory.

 Install Conan.io. it can only be run from cmd, not powershell.
+Windows defender antivirus may nuke your conan.exe so you will have to add the folder in the exclusions.
+    create conanfile.txt

+    add [requires] section
+        library names followed by /version

+    add [generators] section
+        cmake

+    cd into build directory

+    conan install ..

 ---